Careers OnLine

 Approaching Employers Directly

-Many people looking for work will often write to, ring, or go in and see a firm which has not even advertised that they are looking for anyone.
+The DIRECT Approach Many people looking for work will often write to, ring, or go in and see a firm which has NOT even advertised that they are looking for anyone.

 Although they might not secure a job straight away, these people may be the first ones approached by that firm when a position becomes vacant.